ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Specifications

 It looks like both of these new e-bikes will be using the Hyena 250w rear hub motor with a frame-integrated 367Wh battery.
-I was unfamiliar with this brand of motor but after a little research I found out they’re a Taiwanese-based e-mobility company who seem to produce some good quality products.
+I was unfamiliar with this brand of motor but after a little research I found out they’re a Taiwanese-based e-mobility company that seems to produce some good quality products.

 Looking at the specification of this motor it doesn’t look like anything special, but it does use ‘tried and tested’ technology that’s been around for a few years.